 By Julia Campbell, a social media and storytelling consultant for nonprofits and author of Storytelling in the Digital Age: A Guide for Nonprofits.
 She regularly provides useful tips and resources to the nonprofit sector through her blog, #501SocialBlog.
-Also, on February 19 in collaboration with Nonprofit Tech for Good, she’ll be presenting a free webinar about how nonprofits can use social media to raise money online.
+Also, on October 8 in partnership with Nonprofit Tech for Good, Julia will be presenting a free webinar about how nonprofits can use social media to raise money online.

 Chances are that if you are online, you’ve watched a YouTube video.
 YouTube is the #2 search engine in the world, with 73% of U.S. adults actively using the site on a regular basis.
 The site just reached 1.8 billion monthly registered users – almost a third of all people on the planet!